primer/view_components/docs/content/components/tabnav.md

 ### `Tabs`

 Tabs to be rendered.
+Set `with_panel` on the parent to render these as a button for panel navigation.
+Otherwise, this renders as an anchor tag for page navigation.
 For more information, refer to [NavigationTab](/components/navigationtab).

 | Name | Type | Default | Description |
 | :- | :- | :- | :- |